seattlerb/imap_processor/README.txt

 == SYNOPSIS:

-See IMAPProcessor for details, IMAPToRSS for an example
+See IMAPProcessor and IMAPProcessor::Keywords for details

 == REQUIREMENTS: